laymonage/slides-student-maintainer/slides.md

 Then I did a couple interviews and a coding task.
 I was interviewed by Tom Dyson, the CTO at the time, and he knew about my JSONField stuff.
 A few days later, I got the job!

 They wanted me to move to the UK as soon as possible, but it was such a surprise for me and my family.
-So I asked to work remotely for a few months while we sort out my visa and stuff.
+So I asked to work remotely for a few months while we sorted out my visa and stuff.
 -->

 ---